Your Best Travel Guide Isn’t A Book

-Language is the first of these inner resources for travelers, a key that unlocks doors to worlds you could not have imagined.
-I began traveling through Central and South America with only a basic command of Spanish, and learned much of what I know through conversation (and watching telenovelas, but more about that next time).
-However basic, my knowledge of Spanish has made my trips more enjoyable, meaningful, and exciting.
-It has set me off into the unknown, whether that unknown is a new friendship, finding out about a good local bar, or – ideally – a ride into town on a tractor!
+Language.
+Language is the first, if not most important, of these inner resources for travelers.
+A key that unlocks doors to worlds you could not have imagined.
+I began traveling through Central and South America with only a basic command of Spanish, and learned much of what I know through conversation and watching telenovelas (admittedly, my guilty pleasure).
+However basic, my knowledge of Spanish has made my trips more meaningful and exciting.
+It has set me off into the unknown: new friendships, finding out about a good local bar or, as it sometimes happens, a ride into town on a tractor.

 “My friend and I are working on a documentary film, do you think we could possibly please, if it’s no bother, film for 10 minutes?”
 I managed to say in my most polite Spanish to the papaya vendor.

 “1000 bolivianos,” the vendor replied distractedly (about $150.
 Way out of our budget and much more than the going rate).

 “Es un poco caro…” (It’s a little expensive) I began, then faltered as the woman shrugged and turned towards another customer.
 “Pero por favor…” I said a little louder.
 No dice.
 I stood there dumbly, lost amidst the cries of the children and the bustle of traffic, when I remembered a short phrase that a Bolivian friend had taught me before leaving.
 “If you get stuck negotiating,” she said, just try “rebajame pues” (which loosely translates as “cut me some slack”).
 What did I have to lose?